 Get garden beds into shape by pruning growth, pulling weeds, planting flowers, and adding new mulch to restore color that was taken away by sunlight and harsh weather.
 If stone or brick borders your bed, consider cleaning and resetting any pieces that are soiled or dislodged.
-If your border is old or tired-looking, try upgrading to stone or a decorative cast-concrete edging system.
+If your border is old or tired-looking, try upgrading to stone or a decorative cast-concrete edging system for improved curb appeal.

 Make a grand entry

-Even with a small budget, there are ways to draw attention to your front door.
+Even with a small budget, there are ways to draw attention to your front door and improve curb appeal.
 Molding acts like an architectural eyeliner when applied to the sides and top of the doorway.
 Notice how the white door casing makes this door pop.

 Add shutters or accent trim

 Shutters and trim add a welcoming layer of beauty and curb appeal to your home's exterior.
 Shutters also control light and ventilation, and provide additional security.
 Exterior shutters can be made of wood, aluminum, vinyl, composite, or fiberglass.
 New composite materials, such as PVC resins or polyurethane, make trim details durable and low maintenance.

 Add contrast and color to your home exterior with a new planting bed.
 Prime spots for curb appeal are at the front corners of the yard, along driveways or walkways, and immediately in front of the house.
 When creating a new bed, choose features that will frame your home rather than obscure it.
 Opt for stone or precast-concrete blocks to edge the bed.
 Include a mix of plant size, color, and texture for optimal results.